 Food and Bowl Guarding Aggressive Dogs

-I have written another in-depth article on possession aggression, object guarding which is a very different problem than bowl guarding and far more difficult to eradicate..
+I have written another in-depth article on (1) Possession Aggression Object Guarding which is a very different problem than bowl guarding and far more difficult to eradicate..

-Just after rescuing him he growled as I walked past his food bowl.
-I have never owned a resource guarder or possessive aggressive.
-I have treated dozens but never actually owned one so this made for a good exercise as I knew exactly what to do.
+Just after rescuing him, he growled as I walked past his food bowl.
+I have never owned a resource guarder or possessive aggressive before getting Kai.
+I have treated dozens but never actually owned one, so this made for a good exercise as I knew exactly what to do.

-Kai was a rescue after having five homes in his first eight months.
-My daughter who owns a dog walking dog sitting dog crèche company was asked if she could re-home him by the last owner and he ended up with me
+Kai was a rescue after having a few homes in his first eight months.
+My daughter who owns a dog-themed Cafe called (2) Paws for Coffee was asked if she could re-home him by the last owner and he ended up with me

 The myths and beliefs that surround this common problem are numerous.
 There is the “let him know who is boss brigade” and the “if he had done that to me I would have belted him” Others that will tell you he is dominant.
 Dominance and dominant behaviour is a somewhat outdated term in modern canine behaviour therapy.

 Back to young Kai.
-When he growled, (just a low almost subliminal rumble, but a subtle threat no less).
-I did not react or even look at him nor chastise him in any way.
+When he growled just a low grumble but a subtle threat no less, I did not react or even look at him nor chastise him in any way.

 To challenge him at that time would have suggested that the growl wasn’t sufficient to warn me off.

-I started this from a little distance away and gradually decreased the distance.
-What he learns during this exercise is your approach to the bowl is no threat, in fact quite the opposite it is positive as it means he is going to get something really special and tasty.
+What he learns during this exercise is your approach to the bowl is no threat, in fact, quite the opposite it is positive as it means he is going to get something really special and tasty.

 If you hit a problem then you have gone too far too fast.
 Go back a couple of stages and work back up to the area where the problem or behaviour was being displayed, take your time there is no need to rush, it’s not a race

 Below is a video showing Cesar Millan working with a bowl aggressive dog.
 Note that he hits the dogs and makes it far more fearful.
 He stands over it and does his macho posturing.
-I afraid he just looks ridiculous.
-This is an easy problem to overcome, what you do not need, is to try and dominate hit or threaten, it is not a dominant issue.
-I am afraid this man is adored and supported by millions of people that believe his a credible dog trainer or behaviourist.
+I’m afraid he just looks ridiculous.
+This is an easy problem to overcome, what you do not need, is to try and dominate hit or threaten, it is not a dominance issue.
+I am afraid this man is adored and supported by millions of people that believe he is a credible dog trainer or behaviourist.

 He is nothing of the sort.
-Just from this clip, his behaviour against a fearful and nervous dog.
-That could have been turned around in a couple of days maximum without punching or kicking the dog.
+Just from this clip, his behaviour against a fearful and nervous dog could have been turned around in a couple of days maximum without punching or kicking the dog.
 He has shown himself as a bully, and totally ignorant of why the dog was behaving in that way.
-He got bitten because of his one trick pony techniques.
+He got bitten because of his one-trick pony techniques.
 Amazingly he says “I did not see that coming” Well I did, a mile away.
 If he could not see it he should not be working with dogs.